McGehee GroupStanford University | Stanford Materials Science & Engineering |

 1. What kind of research do you plan to do in the coming years?

+Our research on perovskite and organic solar cells is going very well and we will definitely continue it.
+In late 2015 we started a new project on smart windows and have plans to expand our efforts on electrically controlling the tinting of windows.
 It is hard to predict what new ideas might emerge over the next several years, but they will probably lie at the intersection between organic electronics, perovskite semiconductors, nanotechnology and renewable energy.

 2. How do you manage the group?

 The group is usually broken up into four or five subgroups that work on topics such as transparent electrodes, long-term stability of polymer solar cells, device physics and morphology of polymer bulk heterojunctions, fundamental science of perovskite semiconductors, and tandem solar cells.
 Prof. McGehee sometimes meets with individuals, but usually meets with an entire subgroup, which normally consists of two to four people.
 We have some group-wide meetings and lots of meetings with collaborators, such as Hema Karunadasa (Chemistry), Alberto Salleo (Materials Science), Mike Toney (SLAC), Jean-Luc Bredas, Aram Amassian and Pierre Beaujuge (KAUST), Gui Bazan, Queyen Nguyen and Alan Heeger (UCSB), Michael Graetzel (EPFL), Seth Marder (Georgia Tech), Jonathan Caspar (DuPont) and Tonio Buonassissi (MIT).

 When students join the group, they usually spend their first nine months learning from the older students and working on a small project of their own.
 After they are done with their first year of classes, they sometimes take over the project of a graduating student, but usually come up with their own idea and go in a new direction.